UHH-ISS/beemaster-acu-fw/README.md

 ## Implementing a custom ACU

 By using this framework, implementing a custom ACU is a comfortable task.
-Please find two examples for custom ACUs inside the Beemaster [ACU respository](https://github.com/UHH-ISS/beemaster-acu-portscan).
-The `master` branch features a simple ACU for detecting portscans (e.g. a distributed portscan). ~~On the `experimental_lattice` branch, there is more sophisticated ACU featuring a sample implementation of the lattice algorithm.~~
+Please find two examples for custom ACUs: The [ACU Portscan respository](https://github.com/UHH-ISS/beemaster-acu-portscan) features a simple ACU for detecting portscans (e.g. a distributed portscan) and the [ACU Lattice respository](https://github.com/UHH-ISS/beemaster-acu-lattice) a sample implementation of the lattice algoritm.

 #### Example